101 Charming And Chirpy Bird Names For Baby Girls And Boys

 69. Branwen

 Branwen is a subtle, bird-inspired name for your baby girl.
 Bran means ‘raven’ and wen means ‘fair’.
-There is also a Branwen in the Welsh mythology.
+Branwen is also the name of one of the main characters in the Mabinogion, a collection of Welsh prose stories (16).

 70. Paloma